 IAS 16 has been amended to clarify the accounting for the net proceeds from selling any items produced while bringing an item of property, plant or equipment to the location and condition necessary for it to be capable of operating in the manner intended by management.
 The amendments prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
 Instead, a company will recognize such sales proceeds and related cost in profit or loss.
 These amendments are effective for periods beginning on or after January 1, 2022.
-The Company does not expect this amendment to have any impact on the consolidated financial statements of the Company.
+This amendment did not have any significant impact on the consolidated financial statements of the Company upon adoption on January 1, 2022.